 The last part of the second half of this write-up is to introduce the general Ai-Fi architecture and explain how the SecureEmail fits into the general schema of things in terms of the Ai-Fi Domain Security, which offers the following facilities:

 There is no absolute security.
 The effectiveness of a security measure can only be assessed in relative terms.
 Two door locks are obviously more secure than one.
 But no number of locks installed on a single door can make the protection absolute.
 Security and privacy are relative concepts.
 Absolute security or absolute privacy doesn't exist.

 Usability is another relative concept, which is highly subjective and critically important when a security apparatus is being evaluated.
 Frequently we are forced into the position of weighing usability against security.
 They tend to be on the opposite ends of the adoptability scale.
 All three concepts: security, privacy, and usability must be examined in the context of their targeted purpose based on comparative measurements in relative terms.
 A well engineered contraption for protecting a door does absolutely nothing to prevent break-ins through the windows.
 Protection mechanisms are designed for a specific set of threats.

 In this report, the application context is "secure email".
 This is not intended as an exhaustive survey covering all vendors on the market.
 Rather, it looks into a few noteworthy vendors representative of their respective technologies in order to compare features and to learn the lay of the land.
-We offer an introduction of our Ai-Fi SecureEmail offering in the second half.
-In the end we hope you will be convinced that a fully private and secure email service is achievable only through the strength of a healthy and comprehensive foundation, which is sorely missing in the current secure email market.
+We introduce our Ai-Fi SecureEmail offering in the second half.
+In the end we hope you will be convinced that a fully private and secured email service is achievable only through the strength of a healthy and comprehensive foundation, which is sorely missing in the current secure email market.

 In this context of secure email, we will base our product survey on the following feature considerations: